wassimj/topologicPy/README-windows.md

 Download from https://www.python.org/downloads/windows/

-**WARNING:** When installing python make sure you tick the box on the installation screen to **Add python 3.9 to the Path**.
+**WARNING:** When installing python make sure you tick the box on the installation screen to **Add Python 3.9 to the PATH**.
 For example see the image below:

 ![python installation window](https://www.techruzz.com/images/How_to_Download_and_Install_Python_3_on_windows_10.png)